Skip to main content

 • structural changes (vocational schools and other vocational education and training institutions can merge into vocational and continuing education centres);

-• the establishment of stage I sectoral vocational schools (1 September 2017) and stage II sectoral vocational schools (1 September 2020) as part of the new school system, which extends opportunities to upgrade qualifications obtained at the lower level of vocational education;
+• the establishment of stage I sectoral vocational schools and stage II sectoral vocational schools, which makes it easier to upgrade qualifications obtained at the lower level of vocational education;

 • modernisation of the national core curriculum for vocational education, with vocational qualifications described in terms of learning outcomes;